Assignment-Detection/UPASS-Code/README.md

 # UPASS - Upload & Pliagarise Alert SyStem

-UPASS monitors the internet daily for matches to your assignment questions.
-Upon detection of a hit, UPASS sends an email notification.

 ## What is UPASS

 UPASS monitors the internet daily for matches to your assignment questions.
 Upon detection of a hit, UPASS sends an email notification.